misskey-dev/release-manager-actions/README.md

 ## Flow
 ![](flow.png)

+Changes since this image was created:
+- We changed prerelease channel for draft pr from `beta` to `alpha`.
+- We changed prerelease channel for ready pr from `rc` to `beta` and `rc`.
+  - We can change `beta` to `rc` by enabling `Start Release Candidate` in dispatch event.

 ## Installation
 ### 1. Variable(s) to set
 - Make the stable branch and set the name to `STABLE_BRANCH`